lenajaeger9/GlacialLakeAnalysis/README.md

 This script conducts a full analysis of glacial lakes.
 It can be adjusted to any region.
-It creates water masks, glacial lake outlines and calculates the area of water bodies based on a chosen indice, that can be changed easily to the desired indices/threshold/region.
+It creates water masks, glacial lake outlines and calculates the area of water bodies based on a chosen index, that can be changed easily to the desired indices/threshold/region.